The Twelve Sisters: Thai version

 Phra Rothasen arrived back to his city and killed evil Santhumala with a magic club.
 He then went into the deep dark cave and healed the eyes of his mother and aunts by putting them back in their place with a special magic ointment.
 His mother and aunts left their deep cave and regained their former status with the king.
 They invited him to live in the palace again but Phra Rothasen told them that he had to hurry back to live with Meri who was waiting for him.

 But meanwhile Meri had died of sorrow.
 During her long wait she had shed so many tears that she had become blind.
 Before she died, she solemnly vowed that she would follow Phra Rothasen in every future reincarnation.
 Then she died with her grandmother crying at her side and surrounded by her servants.

 When Phra Rothasen arrived to the ogre kingdom he realized it was too late.
 He heard about her vow and carried his wife's body.
 Full of sadness at having lost everything, he dropped dead while holding his wife in his arms.

 Finally, their spirits flew together to their next rebirth where they would be joined again.

 In Tambon Mon Nang, Phanat Nikhom District, Chonburi Province, there is a shrine to the Twelve Sisters with the rock they used as pillow when they wandered in the wilderness and a Carissa carandas tree.

 Sa Siliam (สระสี่เหลี่ยม), also in Chonburi Province, is said to be the pond where Phra Rothasen brought his cock to drink water when he ran cockfights to make a living for the twelve sisters while they were banished in the deep dark cave, according to a legend of the area.

+Author Jit-Kasem Sibunruang republished the Thai version with the title The Eyes of the Twelve Queens.